xythobuz/OpenRaider/README.md

 ### Configuration file

-OpenRaider will try to load `~/.OpenRaider/OpenRaider.init` or, if it doesn't exist, `OpenRaider.init` from the current directory.
+OpenRaider will try to load `~/.OpenRaider/OpenRaider.ini` or, if it doesn't exist, `OpenRaider.ini` from the current directory.
 Running `make setup` will create a minimal configuration in your home directory.

 The configuration file format is very simple: